The Last Week

 I had been so focused on the pastoral, I’d overlooked the one thing they really want: as much normality as possible.
 They were after the same thing I was after: the reassuring routines of opening exercise books, writing the date, listening to a teacher, asking questions.
 They were looking to us to provide the comforting structure of a normal school day.
 The next day when I told them we were doing a mental maths test they CHEERED and then worked in total silence.
 We planned reports about Elizabeth I in English and investigated how plants change throughout the seasons in science.
 They worked their socks off and asked to carry on into what was timetabled as Circle Time.

 I hope that come September we can have all pupils back in classes not bubbles.
 This isn’t because “I want children’s grandparents to die” (as kindly suggested by an anonymous Twitter account) and it certainly isn’t because I trust Prime Minister Cummings.
 It’s because I trust my SLT to keep us safe and, more importantly, I have seen how much it means to our pupils to be back in school.
 How delighted they were to see their friends – even if they could only hug them using sign language.
 How engaged they were in their lessons even though they were sitting at desks built for pupils four years older than them.

-Of course there are very legitimate reasons to feel anxious about returning to school – we are still in the middle of a global pandemic and more people are still dying each day than before we went into lock down.
-But in this “new normal” I think the best thing we can provide our pupils is the message that plenty of the old normal remains.
-Life continues, the sun still rises and sets and mental maths is on Thursday.
+Of course there are legitimate reasons to feel anxious about returning to school – we are still in the middle of a global pandemic and hundreds of people are dying every day.
+But in this “new normal” I think the best thing we can provide our pupils is the message that plenty of the old normal remains: the sun still rises and sets, life continues, and mental maths is still on Thursday.